On topological graphs with at most four crossings per edge: Proof of Theorem

-Note that the wedge of $t_2$ cannot contain two $0$-quadrilaterals.
-Indeed, suppose it does and refer to Figure~\ref{fig:2-in-3_3-in-5_7}.
-Observe that in this case $f_4$ and $f_0$ are the neighbors of $t_0$.
-However, $f_4$ is incident to two original vertices ($A_0$ and $A_1$) and $|f_0| \geq 4$.
-It is not hard to see that if $f_0$ is a $1$-quadrilateral, then it does not contribute any charge in Step~1 or~3.
-Therefore, $ch_4(f_0)=2/3$ and so $t_0$ receives $1/6$ units of charge from each of $f_0$ and $f_4$ in Step~4, and no charge from $f$ in Step~5.
+Assume therefore that each of the wedges of $t_0$, $t_2$ and $t_4$ contains exactly one $0$-quadrilateral (if one of them contains two $0$-quadrilaterals, then another one contains no $0$-quadrilaterals or there is an edge with more than four crossings).
+Refer to Figure~\ref{fig:2-in-3_3-in-5_9} and note that each of $f_1$ and $f_2$ has at least four crossing points as vertices (e.g., $f_2$ is incident to $x'_3$, $x_3$, $v_2$ and $y_2$).
+At least one of these faces is not a $0$-quadrilateral, for otherwise there would be two parallel edges between $A_2$ and $A_4$.
+Assume without loss of generality that $|f_2| \geq 5$ and observe that similarly to the case above in which $e_1$ was an edge of $t_1$, it follows that $f_2$ contributes at least $1/6$ units of charge to $f$ in Step~6.

-\underline{Case 2:} $ch_3(f) \leq 0$ and $ch_5(f) < 0$.
-In this case $f$ contributes $1/3$ units of charge to at least three $1$-triangles Step~3.
-By symmetry there are two subcases to consider.
+\underline{Case 2:} $ch_3(f) = 0$ and $ch_5(f) < 0$.
+That is, $f$ contributes $1/3$ units of charge to exactly three $1$-triangles in Step~3, and contributes $1/6$ units of charge to one or two $1$-triangles in Step~5.
+We may assume without loss of generality that $f$ contributes charge through $e_1$ and $e_2$ in Step~3, and consider two subcases.

-\underline{Subcase 2.1:} $f$ contributes charge through each of $e_1,e_2,e_3$ in Step~3.
+\underline{Subcase 2.1:} $f$ contributes charge to $t_3$ in Step~3.
 Observe that none of the $1$-triangles $t_1,t_2,t_3$ can share an edge (of $M(G)$) with $f$ according to Proposition~\ref{prop:e_1-e_2}.
 Moreover, the wedges of $t_1$ and $t_3$ must contain exactly one $0$-quadrilateral, for otherwise $(A_2,A_4)$ has more than four crossings.

-If there is only one $1$-quadrilateral in the wedge of $t_2$, then by Proposition~\ref{prop:e_1-e_2-step3} each of $f_1$ and $f_2$ contributes at least $1/3$ units of charge to $f$ in Step~6 and so $ch_6(f) \geq 0$.
+If there is exactly one $0$-quadrilateral in the wedge of $t_2$, then by Corollary~\ref{cor:f_1-or-f_2} $f_1$ or $f_2$ contributes at least $1/3$ units of charge to $f$ in Step~6 and so $ch_6(f) \geq 0$.

 Therefore, assume that there are two $0$-quadrilaterals in the wedge of $t_2$ and refer to Figure~\ref{fig:3-in-3-2.1}.